Skip to Content

 I love to use fresh greenery in existing flower pots and containers.

-Just place stems into dirt to hold them in place.
+Just place stems into the dirt to hold them in place.

-See The Secret to Making Fresh Cedar Garland on this post.
+See The Secret to Making Fresh Cedar Garland tutorial.

-Another way to make your fresh greenery look better longer is to mix fresh with faux.
+Another way to make your fresh greenery look better longer is to mix fresh greenery with artificial evergreens.

-The cedar and pine wreath is made using a faux pine wreath but adding sprigs of fresh cedar to make it look fuller and more natural.
+The cedar and pine wreath is made using a faux pine wreath but adds sprigs of fresh cedar.
+Now, the wreath is full and still looks natural.

-Christmas Greenery left outdoors will stay fresh much longer than what you bring indoors.
+Christmas Greenery used to decorate outdoors will stay fresh much longer than what you bring indoors.

 When decorating for an event, such as a Christmas Party, I usually cut inside greenery the week of the event.

-If cut too early, you may have to replace before your guest arrive.
+If cut too early, you may have to replace it before your guest arrives.

-Boxwood in a recycled tuna can adds a festive touch to a side table vignette.
+Boxwood in recycled tuna can add a festive touch to a side table vignette.

 Thanks so much for stopping by today!
 I look forward to sharing my next adventure with you.